NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

             <a href="#figure-cache-static-parts">Fetching dynamic page parts with a separate request:</a> In this example, the client requests a page and receives a response from a shared cache.
 The page includes a script that fetches the dynamic parts of the page using a second request.
 This second request reaches the server, which responds with a non-publicly-cacheable response.
         </p>
         <p>
-            Laten on, the client requests the page again.
+            Later on, the client requests the page again.
 This time, the page is loaded directly from the client's cache, and a request is sent to retrieve the dynamic parts from the server.
         </p>
     </figcaption>
 </figure>